abhilashsiyer/ams/README.md

 And click by id "buttoncheck"
 Then verify "RadioButton" in "radioButton.json" json shows "Radio button"
 ```
-That's it you have automated your test now !!
-You are only required to write the steps in english and you're good to go !
+That's it, you have automated your test now.
+You just need to write the steps in english and you're good to go!

 Before, I proceed with further steps, Lets get you setup -